johncclayton/electric/wireless/README.md

 Full example files are included (within the /etc/ folder).
 These were taken from a working AP+Client install.

+The parts
+--
+- wlan0 is configured to be auto, dhcp.
+- wpa_supplicant is used to auto join wlan0 to a home wifi network.
+- hostapd advertises wlan1 (static, 192.168.1.10) to clients
+- dnsmasq is configured to only handout DHCP answers on wlan1
+- wlan0 is configured as a managed interface (iw dev)
+- rc.local runs a script that brings up wlan1 (iw dev add, adds an AP) on boot
+- rc.local restarts both hostapd and dnsmasq, because at boot time wlan1 doesn't exist and so the services don't start.

 To install
 ---